vighneshiyer/publications/papers/thesis/thesis.typ

 = Preface

-When I started my PhD I had no clue what I was actually interested in, and more importantly, what was worth doing.
+When I started my PhD, I had no clue what I was actually interested in, and more importantly, what was worth doing.
+I had dabbled in various areas of computer science as an undergrad and I found something I was genuinely interested in when I took UC Berkeley's digital design course.
+My interest in the hardware side of computer science increased as I also Originally my interest was sitting at the edge of analog and digital circuits in the context of building large digital SoCs.

-I suggested a completely stupid line of research when coming into grad school.
+I suggested a completely stupid line of research when I came into grad school.
+I thought that it would be a good idea to propose a concrete line of research in my statement of purpose s Of course, this backfired and instead turned off PIs who thought that this was my only specific interest, and if they weren't working on a similar idea, that I would not be interested.

+I began to
+My first inst
 I realized that analog circuit design wasn't in my blood.
 It is nice to start with some first principles, design a circuit, and size the transistors.
 But after that point, you do the layout, run some simulations, realize your idealized circuit models used for the first principles analysis were completely wrong, and then go crazy with parameter sweeping.
 I just couldn't get with the program - it was obvious I needed a change.

 Some words about the inspiration behind this project and how it came to be.